sst/guide/_chapters/load-secrets-from-env-yml.md

 ### Commit our changes

 Now we need to ensure that we don't commit our `env.yml` file to git.

-Open the `.gitignore` file in the root of your project and add the following at the bottom.
+The starter project that we are using has the following in the `.gitignore`.

 ```
 # Env